The Mysterious Optimality of Naive Bayes: Estimation of the Probability in the System of "Classifiers": Optimization

 here $i=1,...,N$, $j=1,...,N$

 All matrixes $(J_{ij})$ that satisfy these conditions are equal probability.
 Let us define probability density function

+This density function must be symmetric with respect to transpositions lines and columns in matrix $(J_{ij})$ , because the density function has equal probability for all matrixes $(J_{ij})$ that satisfy the above conditions.
+Indeed, these conditions are also symmetric with respect to transpositions lines and columns in matrix $(J_{ij})$.
 From symmetry conditions that define this function $(\rho)$ with respect to transpositions lines and columns in matrix $(J_{ij})$ we can conclude that this function $(\rho)$ also doesn't transform with respect to such transpositions.

 Let us consider function $\rho_{u/ij}(u/ij)$ which is a discrete version of the function $\rho_{J(a,b)/a,b}(J(a,b)/a,b)$ :

 Let us transpose lines and columns $ (J_{ij})$ by such way that element $J_{ij}$ will be replaced by element $J_{nk}$ , the function $\rho(J_{11},...)$ will not be transform after it.
 So from previous equation we obtain